zerg000000/mario-ai/README.md

 The documentation is little and outdated, you would take many time to sort out the real answer.
 That's why this repository exist.
 But still, we need them to get started. you can find them from [Mario AI Championship 2011 Official Site](http://www.marioai.org/home).
-But here has a short list.
+But here's a short list.

 * [Game Play Track Getting Start](http://www.marioai.org/gameplay-track/getting-started)
 * [Learning Track Getting Start](http://www.marioai.org/LearningTrack/getting-started)